noahnwu/DynamicTimeWarping/README.md

 1. Different longitudinal progression patterns of cancer cachexia exist
 2. Differences in longituindal progression portend differential outcomes

+In this repository, we will use the original DTW code on a simulated dataset to illustrate its uses in clustering.

 ## Files in this repository:

 * ManuscriptPipeline.R
 	* This file, when executed sequentially, runs the main pipeline described on a simulated dataset.
 It is divided into 4 primary parts:

 			1. Generation of the Simulated Dataset
-			1. Execution of our implementation of the DTW algorithm and a comparison with a previously published R package
+			2. Execution of our implementation of the DTW algorithm and a comparison with a previously published R package
-			1. Clustering of patients based on the DTW distance with the K-Medoids Algorithm
+			3. Clustering of patients based on the DTW distance with the K-Medoids Algorithm
-			1. A simplified longitudinal visualizaiton of patients' cachexia sequences over pseudotime
+			4. A simplified longitudinal visualizaiton of patients' cachexia sequences over pseudotime

 * DTW.R
 	* This contains the code for our implementation of the DTW algorithm and is used in the ManuscriptPipeline.R script